lleewwiiss/Distributed-Tensorflow-Template/README.md

     return config
 ```
-**There is a MNIST CNN example within the template, which shows how to create and use the mode.
-Delete these files if you don'e need them**

 # Training
-In order to train your model there is a series of bash scripts which can train your model for serveral different
+In order to train your model there is a series of bash scripts which can train your model for several different
 training environments.
 All of the local scripts will create log files.

-There will be a ***training_log.md*** file
-which you can use as a scratch file to track your experiment details and also the stdout of your model will be written
+***training_log.md*** is created, or appended to, each time you run one of the scripts.
+You can use it as a scratch file to
+track your experiment details.

-to ***runlogs/*** where each respective process will have a log.
+The stdout of your model will be written files in ***runlogs/*** where each respective process will have a log.
 It also creates a ***.pid*** files which can be used to
 to kill the process if need be.
-An example of the training log is shown below:
+An example of ***training_log.md*** is shown below:
 ```
 Example Training Job
 Learning Rate: 0.001